sushmaa-r/CODSOFT/Spam-SMS-Detection/README.md

 ## ⚠️ Limitations

-* May misclassify some messages due to dataset imbalance
+* May misclassify new or unseen patterns
-* Limited contextual understanding of new phrases
+* Limited contextual understanding

 ---

 ## 👩‍💻 Author

 Sushma R